johnckealy/ikius-techtest-blog/README.md

 ## Deployment

-Two clicks, lightning quick builds.. vercel is awesome.
+Two clicks, lightning quick builds..
+Vercel is awesome.
 I think I actually prefer it to Netlify.

 ## External libraries

-I choose `Tailwindcss` for the styling/theming, `luxon` for date formatting, `react-datocms` to interact with DatoCMs, `next-seo` for Json-ld rich-text content, and `graphql-request` for graphQL queries.
+I choose `Tailwindcss` for the styling/theming, `luxon` for date formatting, `react-datocms` to interact with DatoCMS, `next-seo` for Json-ld rich-text content, and `graphql-request` for graphQL queries.